This article may contain compensated links. See our full disclosure here

 Ahh St Kilda.
 Much loved Melbourne suburb by the bay.
 We Melburnians often first venture here as teenagers keen to discover the beach and cool vibes and then form a long running attachment to this quirky part of our city.

 Apart from the well loved attractions like St Kilda Beach and Luna Park you will also find some off the beaten track experiences that may not appear in the guidebooks.
-Here are my favourite ‘like a local’ things to do in St Kilda.

 Things to do in St Kilda guide

 Soak up the sun at St Kilda Beach

 Cafes and restaurants line the foreshore and you can stroll, ride, take a bike tour or rollerblade along the beachside path.
 On warm sunny days this beach is very busy until late into the night.

-St Kilda Pier
+Stroll along St Kilda Pier

 The pier is a wonderful spot to view the city of Melbourne, take a romantic stroll and view the local wildlife.
 You can often see seals and dolphins playing in the water and the area is home to a colony of over 1,000 fairy penguins.
-The best time to see the penguins is at dusk.
+The best time to see the cute little waddlers is at dusk.

 St Kilda Esplanade Market